Corporate Sponsorships 2019-20 Season

 About

-For 25 years, Vermont Stage has held a unique position as the only year-round professional theatre in the region, rooted in our goal to bring culturally and socially relevant plays to the forefront.
+For over 25 years, Vermont Stage has held a unique position as the only year-round professional theatre in the region, rooted in our goal to bring culturally and socially relevant plays to the forefront.
 As Northern Vermont's home for contemporary theatre, we aim to provide timely and engrossing theatre to a community that otherwise would not have access to these stories.

 Each season, we offer a range of World, Regional, and Vermont premieres, arts education, including the largest youth playwriting program in the state, and a host of community engagement experiences and activities.
 Our programming sparks conversation, celebrates diverse voices, and asks us to engage with our world in surprising and challenging ways.